Coastal Zone Management Act

 (2) Offshore area: The area from the average high tide line to the 30-meter isobaths or 3 nautical miles towards sea whichever is longer in distance, but not exceeding territorial sea and its seabed and subsoil.

-(3) Shore land area and offshore area of offshore islands: Designated based on environmental characteristics and actual management requirements within the scope of territorial sea.
+(3) Shore land area and offshore area of offshore islands: Designated based on environmental characteristics and actual management requirements within the limit of territorial sea.

-2. Coastal disaster: Disasters at coastal zones caused by earthquake, tsunami, storm surge, waves, sea level rise, diastrophism, or other natural and artificial factors.
+2. Coastal disaster: Disasters at coastal zones caused by earthquake, tsunami, storm surge, waves, sea level rise, land surface changes, or other natural and artificial factors.

-3. Coastal protection works: Embankment, groin, detached breakwater, revetment, parapet wall, retention pond, ground water recharge facilities, water pumping facilities, floodgate, and other facilities to prevent seawater intrusion and coastal erosion.
+3. Coastal protection works: Embankment, groin, detached breakwater, revetment, parapet, retention pond, ground water recharge facilities, water pumping facilities, floodgate, and other facilities to prevent seawater intrusion and coastal erosion.

 Article 3